sedexch/sedexch.github.io/docs/client-container-v5/index.md

 SEDEX_CERTIFICATE_PASSWORD=YOUR-PASSWORD
 ```

-**Note:** After the first successful start of the sedex-client, this file will be deleted automatically as its content will be moved to the created sedex configuration files.
+**Note:** After the first successful start of the sedex Client, this file will be deleted automatically as its content will be moved to the created sedex configuration files.

 **Note:** If an HTTP proxy is required for access to the Internet, such a proxy server can optionally already be defined in the init.conf file (see section "Advanced Usage Options") or later manually be defined in the central configuration file of the sedex client (see section "Custom Configuration Options").